3-Ingredient One Pot Pasta

 Customize this recipe

-This one pot pasta meal is delicious as-is, but feel free to change things up to customize it to your family’s preferences and what you have available.
+This dish is delicious as-is, but feel free to change things up to customize it to your family’s preferences and what you have available.

 - Pasta.
 I love using rigatoni in this dish because the tube-shaped noodles with ridges on the outside hold all of the delicious meat sauce.
 If you can’t find rigatoni at your local grocery store, penne is a good substitute.
 Really any pasta, even fettuccini or regular spaghetti noodles work great.